mindhivefi/ts-form-validation/README.md

 ### 2. Define rules for your fields

-Rules are defined with an object that is based on your interface created before:
+You define all the form login on rules object.
+Rules object is defined based on your interface created before:

 ```typescript
 const rules: FormValidationRules<RegisterForm> {